captainahab0x/CredLancer_Nov22/README.md

 - get into to directory "CredLancer_Nov22"
 - write: npm install

-##Our project

-# Demo:
+# User Flow:
-You can see the next pages in our [figma] (https://www.figma.com/file/W0RpvEENLBe4UhxjrtM2II/Website-Mockup?node-id=137%3A78&t=0KxJLnFAwSqy0Ob3-0)
+You can see our deck here: https://bit.ly/CredLancerSpaceWarp

-- Landing
-- Signup Freelancer
-- Signup Organization
-- Dashboard
-- Project List

 ## Workflow: Organization and freelancers